Passwords: how to help yourself

 There are some tricks you can use to remember them which include substituting numbers for letters (8 for a B, 6 for a G or 5 for an S) or making a password out of the first letters of a phrase, song, book or poem that you know or a combination of the two.

-- A good idea is to create a password composed of a number of unrelated words like 'TrayBookDogsLinux': memorable and hard to crack!
+- A good idea is to create a password with a memorable date interspersed with a series of unrelated words.
+For example, if your mother's date of birth is 15th May 1966 you could use that to create '15Tray8book19Dogs66Linux': memorable and hard to crack!